AlexandraNicolau/twinkl-test/NOTES.md

 Structure

 - The app was built with the purpose of scaling from a relatively simple app, to using a fully fleshed database and the addition of more services / endpoints in the future with minimal changes
+- The findUserById purposely returns all the user details apart from the password, due to security concerns as we don't want this exposed

 - See diagram below for a brief explanantion
   ![architecture diagram](<Screenshot 2025-03-02 at 20.24.40.png>)